 Treat scratches on dark furniture by painting a heavy paste of coffee grounds and olive oil.
 After about 20 minutes, wipe away the paste.
 The dye from the wet coffee grounds will colour the scratch.

 Dried ground coffee absorbs odours which gives it a myriad of uses.
 Place dried ground coffee into a container or fabric bag and use in the fridges, cupboards or anywhere a bit on the nose!
 Don’t worry, once dried the coffee does not transmit its smell, so your clothes won’t smell of coffee.

-This deodorising effect is also good for getting pungent food smells such as garlic and onions of your hands.
+This deodorising effect is also good for getting pungent food smells such as garlic and onions of your hair and hands.
 Just rub the ground coffee on your hands and wash.

 There are those who claim caffeine can help to reduce cellulite.
 You can even find this ingredient in many manufactured beauty products.
 The unfortunate truth is that your used coffee grounds are unlikely to get the job done.
 That doesn’t mean you can’t find other uses for them, though.

 For example, you can make aromatic exfoliants for your face and body.
 Simply mix coffee grounds with coconut oil, honey, or other natural ingredients.